 Jordan was also named NBA All-Star Game MVP that season after scoring 40 points on 17-for-23 shooting at Chicago Stadium to lead the East to a 138-133 victory.
 While MJ never reached the 40-point mark again, he did take home the All-Star Game trophy two more times (1996, 1998).

-T3.
-Paul George scored 41 in 2016 while setting a new 3-point record
+Paul George scored 41 in 2016 while setting a new three-point record

 At the 2016 NBA All-Star Game at the Air Canada Centre in Toronto, Paul George, who was then still a member of the Indiana Pacers, scored 41 points for the Eastern Conference.
-While he fell just short of the single-game scoring record, which was 42 at that time, George did set an All-Star Game record by knocking down nine 3-pointers and also set the mark for 3-point attempts with 19.
+While he fell just short of the single-game scoring record, which was 42 at that time, George set an All-Star Game record by knocking down a then-record nine three-pointers and setting the mark for three-point attempts with 19.

 Now, you may see that heading and think Russell Westbrook won that 2016 NBA All-Star Game MVP trophy by matching Paul George’s 41 points and leading his team to victory.
 But you’d be wrong.
-Westbrook actually only scored 31 points that day in Toronto but did add eight rebounds, five assists, and five steals.
+Westbrook scored only 31 points that day in Toronto but added eight rebounds, five assists, and five steals.

 Chamberlain did, however, win NBA All-Star Game MVP that year, although it came in a losing effort.
 He scored 42 points, shooting 17-for-23 from the floor and 8-for-16 from the foul line, and also grabbed 24 rebounds in the East’s 150-130 loss.
 Did you notice both his point and rebound totals in the All-Star Game were actually less than his season averages?
 That’s how dominant he was that year.